Dapp-Stack/Dapp-Stack/packages/cli/README.md

         └── SimpleStorageTest.js
 ```

-No configuration or complicated folder structures, just the files you need to build your dapp.<br>
+No configuration or complicated folder structures, just the files you need to build your dapp.

 Inside the newly created project, you can run some built-in commands:

 ### `npm run  das start` or `yarn das start`

-Runs the app in development mode.<br>
+Runs the app in development mode.

 ### `npm run  das test` or `yarn das test`

-Runs the test.<br>
+Runs the test.